Arthritis of neck

 Musculocutaneous (C5-7): It supplies muscles of the anterior compartment of the arm, and the skin of the lateral forearm.

-Median (C5-8, T1): It supplies the majority of the muscles in the anterior compartment of the forearm, and the skin of the lateral 3 and a half fingers (mostly palmar aspect) and palm.
+Median (C5-8, T1): It supplies the majority of the muscles in the anterior compartment of the forearm, and the skin of the lateral 3-and-a-half fingers (mostly palmar aspect) and palm.

 Ulnar (C8, T1): It supplies the majority of the intrinsic muscles of the hand, and the skin of the medial 1 and a half fingers and hand (palmar and dorsal aspects).